-Avoid splitting “paired” courses between two institutions, e.g., Principles of Chemistry 1 & 2, Introductory Physics 1 & 2, etc. Doing so will increase the risk that you’ll have “gaps” in your knowledge base that you will have to compensate for when you get to UMBC.
+Avoid splitting “paired” courses between two institutions, e.g., Principles of Chemistry 1 & 2, Introductory Physics 1 & 2, etc. Splitting up a course pair increases the risk that you’ll have “gaps” in your knowledge base that you will have to compensate for when you get to the next (or more advanced) course at UMBC.
 For example: The year-long Principles of Chemistry sequence is similar in content from one institution to another, often even using the same textbook.
 However, School A may cover Chapter 15’s material during Principles of Chemistry 2, while School B (using the exact same textbook) covers Chapter 15 during Principles of Chemistry 1.
 If you transfer from School A to School B in between Principles of Chemistry 1 and Principles of Chemistry 2, you will have to teach yourself the material from Chapter 15, because you’ve missed it in both places.
 If you must transfer mid-sequence, look for one of UMBC’s Transfer Seminars (TRS201) associated with the second part of your interrupted “pair,” or check in with your professor/TA at the start of the semester for their recommendations of resources that will help you fill any “gaps.”

 It is very difficult to do multiple semesters consisting only of four or five technical courses (15-16 total credits).
 For STEM majors who start at UMBC as freshmen, we generally recommend that they spread their General Education requirements and any non-STEM elective courses that they wish (or need) to take throughout their UMBC career.
 This gives them a bit of a mental “break” from their science and math coursework each semester.
 Transfer students should consider saving some General Education requirements for completion at UMBC, or look into non-science elective coursework that they could take upon arrival at UMBC to give themselves the same kind of relief.